s3664099/AdventureGame/README.md

 **27 January 2024**
 Got save game working, and tested correctly.
 Saved games are saved in a separate folder.
 Need load game to test if it loads correctly.
 Now have the load game working correctly, and I do not need to unpack all of the classes either.
 I am absolutely stoked.

+**28 January 2024**
+Basically working on the functionality where if a player looks at an item, if it is hiding an item or exit, it will reveal it.
+I do not believe it necessarily needs to be a carriable item either.